fistodul/MF-updater/README.md

 ## Instructions for server hosts

-A text file with a list of sha512 hashes and paths has to be made.
+A text file named sha512.txt with a list of sha512 hashes and paths has to be made.
 Example of sha512.txt file:

 ```
 b72da50395d4d57e87324127118112e81f43d5e2e50b9cc09ec565b30397bf651e9aa34c077311bb6cc0b5d68668291cebe2844b4342da020334189a6381a02c  ../Maps/mf-dockyard.umf